jina-ai/jina/docs/chapters/flow/index.md

               -> p3 -> gateway
 ```

-### Wait Parallel Steps to Finish
+### Waiting for Parallel Steps to Finish

-In the last example, the message is returned to the gateway regardless the status `p2`.
-To wait for multiple parallel steps to finish before continue, you can do:
+In the prior example, the message is returned to the gateway regardless of the status of `p2`.
+To wait for multiple parallel steps to finish before continuing, you can do:

 ```python
 f = (Flow().add(name='p1')